johndunne2019/Machine-Learning-and-Statistics-Project-2020/README.md

 #### Install the required packages:

+The required packages to run this web application are listed in a txt file called requirements.txt in this repository.

+Instill the packages in your virtual environment with the command:

 pip install -r requirements.txt

+#### Pip warning

 I got the below message when I created a virtual environment on my machine.